ottenhoff/sakai/login/login-tool/tool/src/webapp/WEB-INF/SAML-TESTING-README.md

 3. This will:
    - Clone the MockSaml repository if needed
    - Build and launch MockSaml on port 8080
-   - Configure Sakai to use the MockSaml IdP
+   - Configure Sakai to use the local MockSaml IdP
    - Start Tomcat with the appropriate configuration

 4. Once Tomcat starts, access Sakai at: